petermcloughlin/hangman-game/README.md

 ## Summary
 In summary, I would like to again thank my mentor Alan for his wise and  useful hints and tips for the future and for some useful links and tools to improve the design process regarding UI/UX.
 I had trouble trying to amend the welcome modal to re-use it for the success and failure messages at the end of the game, however upon reflection, it came down to a missing 'show' and 'hidden' css class that I was trying to refer to in the code initially.
-Upon relfection, and after some manual testing with family and friends, I decided to keep the javascript confirm pop up messages as the content was received well by the users who tested for me.
+Upon reflection, and after some manual testing with family and friends, I decided to keep the javascript confirm pop up messages as the content was received well by the users who tested for me.